bayyangjie/Top_UK_Youtubers_2024/README.md

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, the user wants to have a dashboard that analyses YouTube channel data in the UK.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should allow the user to identify the top performing channels based on metrics like subscriber base and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+With this information, he/she can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

 # Data source

-- What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+To achieve the objective, the analysis would require data on the top UK YouTubers in 2024 such as their
 - channel names
 - total subscribers
 - total views
 - total videos uploaded

-- Where is the data coming from?
+Source of data

-The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
+- The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

 # Stages